-Employee volunteering programs have proven to be highly beneficial for both sides – the company and the employees.
-When your team volunteers, this can improve the workplace morale, their mood, and health, as well as your retention rate.
+Employee volunteering programs have proven to benefit both the company and the employees.
+When your team volunteers, this can improve the workplace morale, their mood, health, and your retention rate.

 Over the past couple of years, the volunteering business initiative in corporations has started to see more interest.
-Even though employees are not legally obliged to volunteer – and companies are not obliged to invest in such programs, more and more decide to do this every day.
+Even though employees are not legally obliged to volunteer – and companies are not obliged to invest in such programs, more and more decide to do this daily.

 The 2019 Employee Benefits Survey has reported that 25% of companies have already introduced some form of corporate volunteering for their employees.